joseph-ravenwolfe/textmate-alpha-installer/README.md

 * This will not overwrite your TextMate 1 installation.

-* TextMate 1 and TextMate 2 can not run simultaneously.
-You must close TextMate 1 before running TextMate 2
+* TextMate 1 and TextMate 2 can not run simultaneously until the latest TextMate 2 updates are installed.
+You must close TextMate 1 before initially running TextMate 2.

 Installation